GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

         cscc_violations_enabled = "true"
         cscc_source_id = "organizations/[ORGANIZATION_ID]/sources/[SOURCE]"

-1. In order for the SCC integration to work not only we need to pass in the `cscc_violations_enabled` flag and the `cscc_source_id` we also need to tell the module to use it, for that purpose we will edit both the `variables.tf` and the `main.tf`.
+1. To tell the module how to to use the values set in the previous steps, you edit the `variables.tf` and `main.tf` files.

-    Add the following to the bottom of the `variables.tf` file
+    Add the following to the bottom of the `variables.tf` file:

         variable "cscc_violations_enabled" {
           description = "enables integraton with Cloud Security Command Center"